codedbyshamna/aivoa-ai-crm/README.md

 # 🤖 LangGraph AI Agent

-This project uses a LangGraph ReAct Agent connected to the Groq LLM.
+This application uses a LangGraph ReAct Agent integrated with the Groq LLM.

-The AI agent understands user requests and automatically selects the appropriate tool to execute.
+The AI agent analyzes user requests and automatically selects the appropriate tool to perform CRM-related tasks.

 ---

 # 🔧 LangGraph Tools

-## 1. Log Interaction
+### 1. Log Interaction

 Logs a new Healthcare Professional interaction.